SaadAhmedGit/DSA-Project-Document/Neo4j/readme.md

-### Neo4j:
+### Neo4j
 Neo4j is a graph database that uses nodes and edges to represent relationship between different types of data.
 You can watch the following crash course to understand how it works: [Neo4j-CrashCourse](https://www.youtube.com/watch?v=8jNPelugC2s&t=475s)

-In a graph database, each entity type corresponds to a specific node, with each node comprising a set of attributes.
-These attributes encompasses the inherent properties of the entity.
-For instance, envision creating an online store with buyers, products, and sellers.
-In the case of products, their properties would encompass details such as price, type, and availability status.
-Similarly, the graph database uses a list of edges to define relation between these entities.
-For example, there would exist multiple edges between a seller and all the product he sells.
-Just like nodes, each edge has a set of properties assigned to it.
-In this case, the name of our edge would be 'sells' since the seller sells the product.
-Then there would be the type of the relation it is, whether it is directional or bidirectional, one to one or many to one and so on.
-So in this way, Neo4j uses nodes and edges to keep track of entities and relationships within the database.
+In a graph database, each entity type corresponds to a specific node, each node consisting of a set of attributes that represent the inherent properties of the entity.
+For example, consider creating an online store with buyers, products, and sellers.
+In the case of products, attributes would include details like price, type, and availability status.

+The graph database utilizes edges to define relationships between these entities.
+For instance, there would be multiple edges between a seller and all the products they sell.
+Similar to nodes, each edge has properties assigned to it.
+In this scenario, the edge could be named 'sells' to denote the selling relationship.
+Additionally, properties specify the type of relation, indicating whether it is directional, bidirectional, one-to-one, or many-to-one.

+In summary, Neo4j employs nodes and edges to track entities and relationships within the database.

-Neo4J, in general, is a collection of various types of graphs.
-Unlike other databases on the list, it doesn't use a ton of data structures to operate; instead, it utilizes graphs in various ways.
-So, your focus won't be on creating data structures; it will be on developing functionalities with different variations of graphs.
-While each of these functionalities can be implemented straightforwardly, you'll need to explore or study algorithms to optimize them.
-Here, we'll list some of the basic functionalities offered by Neo4j.
+Neo4J, in essence, comprises various types of graphs.
+Unlike some other databases, it doesn't rely heavily on an abundance of data structures.
+Instead, it leverages graphs in diverse ways.
+This means your emphasis shifts from creating intricate data structures to developing functionalities tailored for different graph variations.
+While implementing these functionalities may be straightforward, achieving optimization often involves exploring or studying algorithms.
+Here, we'll outline some fundamental functionalities provided by Neo4j.
+To understand the architecture of Neo4j and explore optimization strategies, refer to the following link: [Neo4j Architecture](https://www.graphable.ai/blog/neo4j-performance/).

+# Transport Module: Client-Server Communication

+The **Transport Module** consists of both the client and server components, facilitating the exchange of queries between them.
+This module is designed to receive queries from the client and transmit them to the query processor located on the main server.
+Students are expected to implement this component using socket programming techniques, particularly leveraging Winsock for communication.

+# Query Processor: Parsing and Interpretation

+The **Query Processor Module** would exist at our main server.
+It would receive multiple queries from our clients and would parse each of the received queries.
+Once parsed, the processor signals the execution engine to call the relevant functionality for every query.
+You are required to just parse the query for this module, no syntax checking or validation for now.
+To see all of the queries that exist in cypher, you can refer to the following link: [Cypher Queries](https://neo4j.com/docs/cypher-manual/current/introduction/).

+# Execution Engine Module

+The **Execution Engine Module** is responsible for executing the query plans generated by the query processor.
+It translates the optimized plans into a sequence of operations to be carried out.
+The execution engine plays a crucial role in aggregating results and delivering them to the user.
+Following are the functionalities your exection engine is to support:-

+**Note:** All of the example queries would already be parsed once they reach the execution engine.

+## Create:
-Create: The job of the create feature is to take information from a CSV (comma separated values) file and use it to create specific type of nodes.
+The job of the create feature is to take information from a CSV (comma-separated values) file and use it to create a specific type of nodes.
 The first line in the CSV file tells us how many attributes each node has and what we should call those attributes.
 After that, each line in the file tells us about the attributes of one node.
 Imagine we're keeping track of employees in a company.
 Our CSV might look like this:

 ```plaintext
 employeeId,Name,Company